Vlinder Guyot: Present-day ecosystem

 The slopes of Vlinder Guyot are settled by bamboo corals, brittle stars, few coral colonies, feather stars, fish, glass sponges, octocorals, sea cucumbers, sea lilies, sea stars, shrimp and squat lobsters.
 Animals are particularly common in the more rocky areas.
 Among fish, cusk eels and cutthroat eels have been found.

 Human exploitation

-The guyot is located within the area of the Pacific Remote Islands Marine National Monument but also within an area leased to the Russian Federation by the International Seabed Authority for cobalt-rich ferromanganese exploration.
+The guyot is located within the area of the Pacific Islands Heritage Marine National Monument but also within an area leased to the Russian Federation by the International Seabed Authority for cobalt-rich ferromanganese exploration.
 The guyot has been researched for potential impacts of mining on its ecosystem.